hanucherukuri/project_sentiment_analysis/README.md

 4. part5_tansformer_approach_BERT

 Software: Python3

-Libraries used for project implementation are in the Requirements.txt file.
+Libraries used for project implementation are in the requirements.txt file.
 The code is developed in the google collab and collab pro.

+The app is developed in the visual studio code

+For exceuting the web app enter streamlit run app.py in the terminal.